Espresso-Aficionados/website/recommendations/midrange-machines.md

 **The Good:**
 - E61 group, which means most parts are standard and an aftermarket flow control paddle can be added easily.
 - PID control with two thermocouples - one in the brew loop, one in the steam boiler.
-Remarkably good temperature control for a heat exchanger and does not require a cooling flush.
+Remarkably good temperature control for a heat exchanger and does not require a cooling flush, despite relatively quick recovery time.
 - 3 temperature settings (Low/Medium/High, corresponding to about 89/91/93C, +/- 2C).
     - It may seem rather brute force compared to machines that show 1C increments, but heat exchangers at their core are rather unstable, so +/-2C is quite good.
 - Very small for its boiler size (1.8L) at only 22cm/9" wide and 41cm/16" deep.